LakshmiSravya123/airflow/README.md

-# ETLcaspian - Autonomous Driving Data Pipeline
+# ETLcaspian - Streaming ETL Pipeline (Kafka + Spark + Airflow)

-An Apache Airflow-based ETL pipeline for processing autonomous vehicle telemetry data.
+A real-time streaming ETL pipeline with Apache Kafka, Apache Spark, and Apache Airflow for processing autonomous vehicle telemetry data.

+## ⚠️ This is the STREAMING setup with Kafka & Spark
+For the basic ETL pipeline (without streaming), use the parent directory's `docker-compose.yml`

 ## 🚀 Features